 Accurately cutting steel and other metals is typically a long, tedious process of sawing, grinding or some combination of the two.
 Unless you have a full-service metal shop with hydraulic shears and punches, the old by-hand method is the most commonly used way to cut metal.
 While chop saws, reciprocating saws and cut-off wheels have their place, the plasma cutter is the fastest method for making quick, accurate cuts in everything from thin sheet metal to 2" plate and tubing.
 Understanding how plasma torches work and what makes them not work is crucial for proper operation.

-What is plasma? - Plasma arc cutting is similar to electric welding, except instead of joining, it separates.
+Plasma arc cutting is similar to electric welding, except instead of joining, it separates.
 In the 1960s, engineers found that they could turn up the gas on the electronic welders in order to increase the speed of the welding operations, but they reached a point where the torch ceased welding and began cutting.
 This discovery led to plasma cutting torches.
 These cutting devices employ an electric arc with compressed air discharge at the tip of the cutting torch.
 The arc super-heats the compressed air, which then forms plasma.

 There are 4 forms of matter: Solid, Liquid, Gas and Plasma.
 When a gas is heated to extreme temperatures, the energy begins to break the gas molecules apart, splitting the atoms, which generates massive amounts of energy and incredible cutting power.
 Plasma is all around us; neon and fluorescent lights used cold plasma, while the sun is essentially a giant ball of plasma.
 Since plasma conducts electricity, it cuts very fast with very little effort.